james113001/james113001.github.io/index.md

 # About Me

-I study biomedical engineering at the [University of Missouri-Columbia](https://missouri.edu/).
+I recently received a BS in biomedical engineering at the [University of Missouri-Columbia](https://missouri.edu/).
 My emphasis is in bioinformatics and pre-med, and coding for data analysis brings me pleasure, though coding this website was a fun challenge.

 The past two summers, I conducted research in two labs: Georgia Institute of Technology/Emory University School of Medicine and University of Missouri.
 My interests lie in leveraging data analytics for public health.